EVHaste/haste-makes-waste/_posts/2021-04-15-cyberpunk.markdown

 [^1]: I'm not interested in the bugs, missing features, or performance controversies.
 There are plenty of reviews and articles about those things already.

+[^2]: A few of those platforms even worked!

-[^2]: The irony of a corporation mistreating employees to create a mainstream, AAA product in the cyberpunk genre is not lost on me.
+[^3]: The irony of a corporation mistreating employees to create a mainstream, AAA product in the cyberpunk genre is not lost on me.